 The change of by-law must be incorporated in a consolidated version of the by-laws affecting the strata scheme which forms an annexure to the ‘Consolidation/Change of By-Laws’ dealing form.
 See clause 24 Strata Schemes Development Regulation 2015 and Consolidation of By-Laws.

-• To be effective the Change of By-Law must be recorded and a notification entered on the Certificate of Title for the Common Property.
+NOTE: To be effective the Change of By-Law must be recorded and a notification entered on the folio of the Register for the Common Property.

-• Where a by-law confers exclusive use of common property or allows special privileges in respect of common property (a ‘common property rights by-law’), the written consent of the owners benefited must be obtained in addition to the special resolution of the Owners Corporation
+NOTE: Where a new or amended by-law confers exclusive use of common property or allows special privileges in respect of common property (a ‘common property rights by-law’), the written consent of the owners benefited must be obtained in addition to the special resolution of the Owners Corporation.

 For legislation regarding the changing of by-laws see Sections 133 to 145 inclusive Strata Schemes Management Act 2015.